dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 </li>

 <li markdown="1">
-In the directory that contains the file you just created, run the program with the command as shown next.
+In the directory that contains the file you just created, run the program:

 ```terminal
 $ dart helloworld.dart